Skip to main content

 Eligibility & Awards

-You must be enrolled in a minimum of 2.0 units of credit to be eligible for Northwestern financial aid in any quarter.
+You must be enrolled in a minimum of 1.0 units of credit to be eligible for Northwestern financial aid in the summer quarter.
+Please note: to remain eligible for financial aid in the fall, winter, or spring quarters, students must remain enrolled in 2.0 units of coursework.

 You must be a current degree-seeking undergraduate student at Northwestern.
 Students who graduate in June are not eligible to receive aid in the summer term after graduating.
 Newly admitted first-year and transfer students are not eligible to apply for summer aid prior to fall quarter matriculation.